 We go back over concepts when necessary.
-Often times, after a history lesson, I have Emma narrate to me what she’s learned or write a short summary on notebooking pages.
-I can glean from that conversation or her narration how much they comprehended.
+Often times, after a history lesson, I have my kids narrate to me what she’s learned or write a short summary on notebooking pages.
+I can glean from that conversation or their narration how much they comprehended.

 My kids are required to correct anything with a score below that.
-I figure if she can’t get an 85, one of two things has happened.
-One, she totally didn’t pay attention to the task at hand and must redo a job half-done.
-Or, two, she didn’t understand what she was doing, and we need to go over the lesson again.
+I figure if they can’t get an 85, one of two things has happened… One, they totally didn’t pay attention to the task at hand and must redo a job half-done.
+Or, two, they didn’t understand what they was doing, and we need to go over the lesson again.

-And, I don’t expect her to master everything before we move on.
-While I do want her to know the difference between intransitive and transitive verbs, I don’t expect her to memorize the entire list of prepositions.
+And, I don’t expect them to master everything before we move on.
+While I do want them to know the difference between intransitive and transitive verbs, I don’t expect them to memorize the entire list of prepositions.

 It’s my job to teach tricks and hacks to recall the important stuff (My Very Educated Mother…).
-It’s also my job to teach her where to go to learn what she doesn’t know – Google, library, dictionary, etc.
+It’s also my job to teach my kids where to go to learn what they doesn’t know – Google, library, dictionary, etc.

 Encouragement for Homeschool Moms